 As an EDC knife for normal tasks the Folsom is a pretty sweet tool – the type of thing you get attached to because of the way it works rather than the way it looks.
 I get the feeling this was the idea when James was designing it, wanting their knives to be used not put on a display shelf.
 It carries extremely well, it’s solid, it cuts well, and at least on our sample the color itself is eye-catching.
 The super-thin handles are a two edged sword, feeling a little hollow in the hand, but it’s not a deal breaker.
 Overall, the Folsom fills the small EDC role very well, up there with the Delica, Chaparral, or Native 5 in my book.

-The Good: Close attention to detail with fit and finish, great slicer, good lock, super slim and carries very well
+- Close attention to detail with fit and finish, great slicer, good lock, super slim and carries very well

-The Bad: About an ounce heavy for its size, stiff closing action, a little overpriced for the steel, would work better as a backlock
+- About an ounce heavy for its size, stiff closing action, a little overpriced for the steel, would work better as a backlock

-Bottom Line: A compelling EDC choice from a brand you may not have heard of – but surely will soon.
+A stylish and well made pocket knife from a new brand looking to build reputation.
+A compelling EDC choice from a brand you may not have heard of – but surely will soon.